 Funded by: Horizon Europe Guarantee

-The SECURE project focuses on improving research careers and mobility, which aligns with the question on improving sectoral mobility, inclusion, and productivity of research teams.
+The SECURE project aims to improve research careers and mobility, which aligns with the question on improving sectoral mobility and productivity of research teams.

 Funded by: EPSRC